 For the first 6 months of licensure, you can only transport 1 passenger, under 20 years old, unless a parent or guardian accompanies you.
 This rule doesn't apply if this young passenger is a member of your immediate family.
 During this period, you also may not drive from midnight to 5 a.m. unless you are:

 - Accompanied by a licensed driver who is at least 25 years old

 - Driving between home and a school event if your school doesn't offer transportation

 - Driving for employment purposes

-During the second six-month period, you may not have more than three passengers under age 20 riding with you, unless you are accompanied by a parent or guardian (or unless they are members of your immediate family).
+During the second period of 6 months, you may not have more than 3 passengers under 20 years old, riding with you, unless you are accompanied by a parent or guardian (or unless they are members of your immediate family).

 After 12 consecutive months, you can upgrade to a Class D license if you have no violations on your record.